esluyter/ESTimeline/README.md

 ### Editing Envelopes:
 - cmd-e to enter envelope breakpoint editor mode
   - click and drag on a breakpoint to move it around,
-  - click and drag between breakpoints to adjust the curve,
+  - opt-drag between breakpoints to adjust the curve,
   - shift-click to add breakpoints,
+  - select multiple breakpoints to move them together
   - option-click to remove them
   - to adjust the envelope range, right click, clip actions > env actions > "set env range keeping breakpoint values"
     - now you can change the frequency range of the envelope, say min `100` max `5000`